mjknj18/Financial-Data_Election-Result-Analyses/README.md

 2. Sort Imported Data by Month.
 3. Create List of Individual Monthly Profit and Loss Changes.
 4. Calculate Net Total Amount of Profits and Losses.
-5. Calculate Average Change in Profits and Losses.
+5. Calculate Month-to-Month Change Deltas in Profits and Losses.
-6. Calculate Month-to-Month Change Deltas in Profits and Losses.
+6. Calculate Average Monthly Change in Profits and Losses.
-7.
+7. Calculate Greatest Monthly Increase in Profits and Greatest Monthly Decrease in Losses.
 8. Output Results to Terminal Window and Text File.

 ### Results